 - Meal at a local restaurant = USD 3-8

 - Local bus ticket = USD 0.20

 - Cup of coffee (cappuccino or similar) = USD 1–2

 Drinking tap water isn’t recommended in Pakistan.
 For environmental reasons, try to avoid buying bottled water and fill a reusable water bottle or canteen with filtered water instead.
 Ask your leader where filtered water can be found; some hotels we stay in may have drinking water available, often boiled to use for tea.
 It's also advisable to avoid ice in drinks and to peel fruit and vegetables before eating.

 Credits cards are not widely accepted in Pakistan, which remains a primarily cash-based society.
 You may be able to use a credit card in hotels and higher-end shops in cities like Islamabad and Lahore, but make sure you have enough cash available when leaving the cities.

 Pakistan lays claim to the world’s highest ATM, located at 4687 metres (15,379 feet) at the Khunjerab Pass.
-You’ll be able to find ATMs in most cities and towns, but be sure to take enough cash when traveling to more remote villages, particularly in the mountains.
+You’ll be able to find ATMs in most cities and towns, but be sure to take enough cash when travelling to more remote villages, particularly in the mountains.

 The weather in Pakistan falls into four seasons.